sarietta/theoputer-blog/content/posts/transmission-line-reflections.md

 **transmission line**, or any signal line that is long enough that ringing happens at the frequencies on that line.

-All of this ringing is due to the osciallator producing waves, the implications of those waves (reflections), and the resulting emergent phenomenon.
+All of this ringing is due to the oscillator producing waves, the implications of those waves (reflections), and the resulting emergent phenomenon.
 Phew.